groverkaran/django-comments-tree/docs/templates.rst

 ``reply.html``
 --------------

 Rendered when a user clicks on the **reply** link of a comment.
-Reply links are created with ``XtdComment.get_reply_url`` method.
+Reply links are created with ``TreeComment.get_reply_url`` method.
 They show up below the text of each comment when they allow nested comments.

 .. index::
    single: muted